About the Degree

 BA theatre majors learn by doing.
 BA theatre majors are involved in productions in their first year on campus.
 Participation with our main stage shows is required for all Department of Theatre students during their time here.
 It is the mission of the program that all students in theatre have practical application to gain a mutual respect for the art.

 From the onset, students will work closely with faculty to chart their specific degree plan and career goals.
 Our program is ideal for students with interests in careers in directing, playwriting, and stage management, and students who want to double-major or minor in other fields.
 Currently students are pursuing dual degrees in education, music, creative writing, business, journalism/ media communication, women gender studies and combining with minors such as dance, film studies, and communication.

-While B.A. students are not required to do a senior internship, many do.
-Depending on the nature of their degree plan, students receiving the B.A. degree are prepared to enter graduate theatre programs leading to M.A., M.F.A. or Ph.D. degrees, or to begin working in the profession.
+Opportunities for BA students can be limitless, whether it’s double-majoring, involvement with workshops, or creating a senior capstone experience indicative of their specific focus.
+While BA students are not required to do a senior internship, many do.
+Depending on the nature of their degree plan, students receiving the BA degree are prepared to enter graduate theatre programs leading to MA, MFA or PhD degrees as well as to begin working in the profession.

 Talent Awards are given to BA Theatre students based on the interview process.
 These awards are in addition to any other scholarships or awards given by the University.

 Application & Interview